 First, the ongoing issue with being forced to use the right earbud in mono mode.
 The upshot is that Jabra promised independent usage when it debuted the Elite 75t in January 2019 but was never able to deliver on that promise.
 The reason is a matter of physics: the left earbud connects to the right one through a very secure, non-Bluetooth method to ensure that they never fall out of sync with one another.
 But as a result, the left one doesn't have the antenna strength to communicate independently with the phone itself.

 You still can't use the left earbud by itself, and that's rightfully going to be a problem for many potential buyers, even if the reason is good.

 When I spoke to Jabra on this issue earlier in the year, the company told me it's a trade-off that it's happy to make again and again: most people use two earbuds at a time, and it wants to ensure they never stutter or have to resync.
 Of course, other products, like Apple's AirPods Pro or Samsung's Galaxy Buds series, can offer both features — an unwavering connection between the two buds, and the flexibility of connecting either the left or right earbud to the phone in mono mode.
-I'm not excusing Jabra's decision here other than to say I'm generally OK with the limitation and understand the reasoning, but it may be a bridge too far for some people spending $230 on a pair of earbuds.
+I'm not excusing Jabra's decision here other than to say I'm generally OK with the limitation and understand the reasoning.

 My other major criticism is leveled at the lack of water resistance.
 Unlike the more enclosed Elite 75t and Elite Active 75t, Jabra chose to create ports in the 85t that let in air — and potentially water.
 That forced the company to lower the ingress rating to IPX4, a much less reassuring designation than the IP55 on last year's model.
 They'll still withstand a splash or two but I wouldn't make these your primary workout earbuds, another knock against using them as your "everything" headphones.